 Defining your goals will set your social media strategy in motion and allow you to track success.

+How can I track the impact my social media program is having on my business’ overall marketing success?
 When setting social media goals, it’s important to think in measurable metrics.
 Goals that have open-ended timeframes or moving targets won’t give you the data you need to assess success and improve.

 A goal of increasing traffic to your website is easily measured through site analytics.
 Your analytics can tell you which social media platforms are driving the most traffic to your site.
 If your goal is to increase awareness and reach, an increase in social media followers and mentions of your brand are good metrics to track.